freddyox/letsdothis/README.md

 # LetsDoThis
 All marathons are the same distance; however, the courses vary dramatically in difficulty.
 The goal of this consulting project for <a href="https://www.letsdothis.com/">LetsDoThis</a> is to estimate the difficulty of a race in order to guide users to their next challenge.
-This project was done in 3 weeks as a part of <a href="https://www.insightdatascience.com">Insight Data Science Program. </a> in New York City.
+This project was done in 3 weeks as a part of <a href="https://www.insightdatascience.com">Insight Data Science Program </a> in New York City.
 In the interest of memory, the scraped and cleaned data will not been uploaded.

 ### Data Scraping and Cleaning
 Extensive scraping has been performed from two data sources: